Step by step

 - Draws fresh blood into the upper body while stimulating drainage and circulation to the legs.

 - It quietens the mind and so prepares you for meditation.

 - Strengthens the arms, core, legs and back.

 - Don’t attempt Headstand if you have any neck, spine or shoulder problems.

 - Inversions such as Headstand (poses where your heart is above your head) are not recommended if you have high blood pressure or glaucoma.

-- Some women prefer not to practise inversions like Headstand while they are menstruating as this goes against the natural flow - Read Should you practise yoga when you have your period?
+- Some women prefer not to practice inversions like Headstand while they are menstruating as this goes against the natural flow – Read Should you practice yoga when you have your period?